 DPoW Neonates fill rate had gone down as a result of including establishment which affected the previous month and was why the vacancies had increased.
-They had successfully recruited but people had then gone on to get promotions so were currently being managed as per escalation plans
+They

 Maternity triage second phase had experienced some delays in implementation, but a staff meeting was planned for the following week and plans were progressing.